Alzheimer's disease and the microbiome Connection

 that protects against a variety of different antioxidant species.
 An important role for

-glutathione was proposed for the pathogenesis of Parkinson's disease, because a
+glutathione was proposed for the pathogenesis of Alzheimer's disease, because a

 decrease in total glutathione concentrations in the substantia nigra has been